virajmohite/HTML_ExpressJs_NodeJs_MySql/README.md

 		 c. $ npm install body-parser

 	iv.
-Now come to database database
+Now come to database part
 		import demo_db.sql

 	v.
-Done. :)
+Here we go...now again go to cmd type command : $ node app.js if we get result connected in cmd then open index.html file on browser fill the info we will get result :)

 	vi.
-Here we go...now again go to cmd type command : $ node app.js if we get result connected in cmd then open index.html file on browser fill the info we will get result :)
+We are done... hopefully :)

 	HHHHHHHHAAAAAAAPPPPPPPYYYYYYYY CCCCCOOOOOODDDDDDDIIIIIIINNNNNNNNGGGGGGG